On the Stability and Gelfand Property of Symmetric Pairs: Preliminaries on Group Cohomology

 \subsection{Galois Cohomology}

-Suppose that $L$ is the Galois group of a separable extension $K/F$, and that $\textbf{G}$ is an algebraic group defined over $F$.
-Then $\COH{1}{L/F}{G(L)}$ is called the \textbf{Galois cohomology} of the extension $K/F$ with coefficients in $G$, and denoted $\COH{1}{K/F}{G}$.
-If $K = F^{sep}$ is the separable closure of $F$, we even write it as $\COH{1}{F}{G}$.
-The following computation is basic for many other computations of cohomologies.
-Note that in general Galois cohomology is defined as the continuous cohomology group, but we consider only finite extensions here anyway, so this issue is irrelevant for us.
+Suppose that $L$ is the Galois group of a separable extension $E/F$, and that $\textbf{G}$ is an algebraic group defined over $F$.
+Then $\COH{1}{L}{G(E)}$ is called the \textbf{Galois cohomology} of the extension $E/F$ with coefficients in $G$, and denoted $\COH{1}{E/F}{G}$.
+If $E = F^{sep}$ is the separable closure of $F$, we even write it as $\COH{1}{F}{G}$.
+The following computation is basic for many other computations of cohomologies. \begin{remark} Note that in general Galois cohomology is defined as the continuous cohomology group of the profinite Galois group, but we consider only finite extensions here anyway, so this issue is irrelevant for us. \end{remark}